CyberShadow/reveal.js/slides/40-rabcdasm/40-rabcdasm.md

 </div>

 Notes:
+- RABCDAsm is short for Vladimir Is Bad At Naming Things
 - This targets specifically the bytecode for the AVM
 - AS3 was released with Flash Player 9 in 2006
 - RABCDAsm appeared in 2010